-Many computer users lack the patience to use CLI tools regularly, so several developers have produced GUI frontends for the ClamAV engine.
+Many computer users lack the patience to use command line interface (CLI) tools regularly, so several developers have produced graphical user interface (GUI) frontends for the ClamAV engine.
 The best known of these is ClamTK, a lightweight Perl- and GTK-based frontend that can be installed on the vast majority of popular Linux-based operating systems, including Fedora, Debian, RedHat, OpenSUSE, Ubuntu, CentOS, Gentoo, Archlinux, and Mandriva.

 ClamTK provides basic management options for using ClamAV on Linux desktops.
 For Ubuntu users, setup is simple—both ClamAV and ClamTK are in the main Ubuntu repositories, so they can be installed from the command line or the Software Center.